Reading: State of reading achievement

-According to the 2019 Nation's Report card, 34% of grade four students in the United States failed to perform at or above the Basic reading level.
+According to the 2013 Nation's Report card in the United States, 32% of grade four students failed to perform at or above the Basic Reading Level.
+By 2019 this had increased to 34%.
 There was a significant difference by race and ethnicity (e.g., black students at 52% and white students at 23%).
-After the impact of the covid-19 pandemic the average basic reading score dropped by 3% in 2022.
 See more about the breakdown by ethnicity in 2019 and 2022 here.
+Following the school closures that resulted from the impact of the COVID-19 pandemic, this increased to 37% in 2022, and by 2024 it was at 40%.
+It is believed that students who read below the basic level lack sufficient support to complete their schoolwork.